muhammad-tamim/JavaScript-notes/README.md

 - In JavaScript, an iterable is any object that has a Symbol.iterator method.
 - Arrays have Array.prototype[Symbol.iterator].
-- Strings also implement String.prototype[Symbol.iterator].
+- Strings also have String.prototype[Symbol.iterator].

 This means you can use for...of, spread syntax, destructuring, etc. directly on strings, just like arrays.